Creating Active Word of Mouth

 What kind of business are you?

 Are you a niche business or a general practitioner?
 In a niche business, perhaps you’ve created a business where you only sell bling to cheer and dance schools.
-On the general practitioner side, perhaps you are an embroider who does polos, caps, uniforms, etc. You need to first figure out if you are a niche or general practitioner and once you figure that out, you can figure out where you can go and what you’re going to do when you get there.
+On the general practitioner side, perhaps you are an embroiderer who does polos, caps, uniforms, etc. You need to first figure out if you are a niche or general practitioner and once you figure that out, you can figure out where you can go and what you’re going to do when you get there.

 In order for this sales plan to work you need people within physical walking or driving distance to you that are potential customers.
 If you’re a general practitioner, everyone/business is more or less a potential customer.
 This isn’t necessarily better or worse than if you are in a niche market, it’s just different.
 It gives you a larger field to pick from.
 The harder part is that you have to be prepared to handle all those conversations.

-First thing you’re going to look at the city you’re in and divide it up into neighborhoods.
-Then you can spend your day, or portion of, in that neighborhood (and focus on a few blocks).
-When you start going out to these neighborhoods you may just want to start with a 4-hour block of time, schedule it in to one of your days during the week (we suggest something on a Tuesday, Wednesday, or Thursday, and in the morning, or late in the day), and write down the area you’re going to tackle.
+The first thing you’re going to look at the city you’re in and divide it up into neighborhoods.
+Then you can spend your day, or a portion of, in that neighborhood (and focus on a few blocks).
+When you start going out to these neighborhoods you may just want to start with a 4-hour block of time, schedule it into one of your days during the week (we suggest something on a Tuesday, Wednesday, or Thursday, and in the morning, or late in the day), and write down the area you’re going to tackle.
 Start with something close to your business.
 This allows you to meet with more businesses and you have the benefit of saying to them “I’m right down the street/around the corner/over a block.”

 - I’d like to get an order – doesn’t matter how big or small